CrankOne/hep-soft/README.md

 Although our scientific group currently using the images produced by these scripts, some settings/scenarios here are hardcoded (see TODO at the end of this note).
-So far it should be considered as a boilerplate by side user rather then a generic-purpose distro.
+So far it should be considered as a boilerplate by side user rather than a generic-purpose distro.

 ## Rationale

-The goal of this initiative is to gain customization freedom offered by Gentoo distirbution by the price of binary package-based distro.
+The goal of this initiative is to gain customization freedom available within custom made Linux build (close to Linux from scratch) by the price of binary package-based distributive at the user side.

+## Content

 This repository provides:

-1. A recipes for building a building environment layer for pre-compiled packages production.
-This base image should be then considered as a factory or "farm" (this is where "binfarm" came from).
+1. A recipes to build an environment layer for pre-compiled packages production.
+This base image should be then considered as a factory image, or "farm" (this is where "binfarm" came from).
 The _binfarm_ image effectively is just a customized Gentoo `stage3` image.
-Once the basic environment is clamped by particular _binfarm_ release, the _binary packages_ may be then built and published for the purpose of fast assembling a Docker image for particular purpose;
+Once the basic environment is clamped by particular _binfarm_ release, the _binary packages_ may be then built and published for the purpose of fast assembling a Docker image for particular purpose.
 2. A boilerplate recipe(s) for building a number of packages.
 Once built, these packages can be then exploited for assembling a subject-specific docker images.

 This way we tend to follow the Docker idea of making layered images.
-Like with classic binary package-based distro like RHEL, Debian, etc. the new image can be constructed from base image and bundle of binary packages in reasonable time.
-However, making the base layer (_binfarm_) we still leave as much of customization opportunities as original Gentoo distirbution can offer.
+Pretty close like with classic binary package-based distro like RHEL, Debian, etc., the new image can be assembled from base image and a bundle of binary packages in reasonable amount of time.
+However, making the base layer (_binfarm_) we still leave as much of customization opportunities as original Gentoo Linux distirbution can offer.

 One may think of the `binfarm` as if it is a classic binary-package-based repo (RHEL, Debian) of certain version, but driven by `emerge` instead of